SVGtoPPT/svgtoppt-website/docs/cli.md

 !!! question "Do you have Libre Office installed?"

     === "No"
         SVG to PPT can install Libre Office `7.1.0` for you.

-Copy-paste this command in a macOS Terminal or a terminal emulator:
+        Copy-paste this command in macOS Terminal or a terminal emulator:

         ``` bash
         curl -s https://raw.githubusercontent.com/blakegearin/svg-to-ppt/main/src/install_svg_to_ppt.sh | bash -s -- -i basic
         ```

-        If you want to install Libre Office yourself you can download it from [their website](https://www.libreoffice.org/download/download) or you can use Homebrew:
+        If you want to install Libre Office yourself you can download it from [their website](https://www.libreoffice.org/download/download) or use Homebrew:

         ``` bash
         brew install --cask libreoffice